 During the third year, medical students have the opportunity to spend one month in one of the third-year selective courses.
-These include Orthopaedic Surgery, Emergency Medicine, Pathology, Radiology and Neurosurgery.
+These include Orthopaedic Surgery, Emergency Medicine, Pathology, Radiology, Research and Neurosurgery.
 This option enhances career exploration opportunities prior to the end of the third year.
-Students who opt to participate in a thirdyear selective do so in place of the Neurology clerkship.
+Students who opt to participate in a third-year selective do so in place of the Neurology clerkship.
+Neurology will be deferred to year four.